Montclair State University

 The Secretary shall send notices to members, present reports and communications as the need arises, and keep minutes of all meetings of the Association and its Executive Committee.

-The Treasurer shall be responsible for the collection of contributions, dues, assessments, and other payments and shall be the custodian and disburser of all Association funds.
-Membership dues and donations are to be made to the Montclair State University Emeriti Association under the auspices of the MSU Foundation.
-The Treasurer shall present a complete statement of the financial standing of the Association to the members at each annual business meeting.
+The Treasurer working with the Montclair State University Foundation shall be responsible for the collection of dues, contributions, assessments and for the disbursement of Association funds.
+The Montclair State University Foundation shall be the custodian of all Association funds.
+The Treasurer shall present a complete statement of the financial standing of the Association at each business meeting.

 Article VIII: Executive Committee

-To the greatest possible extent, the Executive Committee should have representation from each of the Colleges of the University.
+To the greatest possible extent, the Executive Committee should have representation from each of the schools or colleges of the University.

 Article IX: Committees